-He was instrumental in the formation of the first publicly traded master limited partnership, Apache Petroleum Company, and is currently a director of a New York Stock Exchange listed MLPs.
-He has been a director of six other companies in the energy business and three non-energy companies.
-In 2004 he agreed to become the Non-Executive Chairman of Star Gas and led the successful out-of-court recapitalization of that company.
+He was instrumental in the formation of the first publicly traded master limited partnership, Apache Petroleum Company, and is currently a director of Star Gas, a New York Stock Exchange-listed MLP.
+He has been a director of seven other companies in the energy business and three non-energy companies.
+In 2004, he agreed to become the Non-Executive Chairman of Star Gas and led the successful out-of-court recapitalization of that company.

 At Hutton and PaineWebber his group was responsible for all non-utility energy transactions, which included public and private equity, convertible preferred, convertible debentures, high yield and investment grade debt, mergers, acquisitions, divestitures and fairness opinions.
 During his career in investment banking Mr. Nicoletti has been involved in over $5.0 billion of financings and $7.5 billion of merger and other transactions.